About Habitat for Humanity SLO

 HFHSLOCO became an official affiliate with Habitat for Humanity International in 1997.
 In 1998, we acquired our first property, in Paso Robles.
-To date, Habitat for Humanity for San Luis Obispo County has built 17 homes–one in Cambria, four in Atascadero, three in Paso Robles, four in Grover Beach and five in San Luis Obispo.
-We are currently in the planning stages of building 9 new homes in Paso Robles and 8 new homes in Arroyo Grande!
+To date, Habitat for Humanity for San Luis Obispo County has built 17 homes – one in Cambria, four in Atascadero, three in Paso Robles, four in Grover Beach and five in San Luis Obispo.
+We are currently in the planning stages of building new homes in Paso Robles and Arroyo Grande.

 Bringing People Together